 Not to be outdone by the city centre, Aalst boasts a European arboretum called Stadspark.
 Finished in 1915, it is a delightful area: bordering on woodland, small walking trails carry visitors around lush vegetation and ponds with swans and other birdlife.
 A mirror pond adorned with arches is where you’ll find locals trying their luck at fishing.
 For children there is a playground, and for the adults a small cafe called ‘t Melkhuisje (the little milk house).

 Every Monday evening from July to August, concerts in the Stadspark organised by a group called Parkies attract thousands of people.
-For other events in the city check out Curieus Aalst: every January this organisation puts on a New Year’s Concert (in 2017 it featured pieces by Bach, Beethoven and Saint-Saëns) and run a few other activities throughout the year.
+For other events in the city check out Curieus Aalst: every January this organisation puts on a New Year’s Concert and run a few other activities throughout the year.

 Carnival Time in Aalst!

 Despite these attractions, many people know of Aalst because of its famous Carnival.
-This three-day extravaganza, beginning on the Sunday before Lent (26 February in 2017), was listed by UNESCO on the list of Intangible Cultural Heritage of Humanity in 2010.
+This three-day extravaganza starts the Sunday before Lent.

 It is one of the most irreverent spectacles in Europe: teams of friends work throughout the year on the construction of flotillas that, on the first day of the carnival, carry giant effigies in a parade that often insult local, national and international politicians.
 Nothing is sacred and everything subject to ridicule, including the people of Aalst themselves.
 Many of the men dress up as women in over the top outfits and on Tuesday, the last day of carnival, strut their stuff in the Stoet van de Voil Jeanetten (dialect for the Parade of Dirty Sissies, Jeanette being a highly derogatory word whose use is discouraged outside of Aalst Carnaval).